cefn/allyourx/ally/README.markdown

-# Ally- A canonical implementation for the AllyourX standard
+# A canonical implementation for the AllyourX standard

-## A schema-driven authoring editor for XML.
+## Ally - A RelaxNG schema-driven authoring editor for XML.

 This is work in progress on a canonical implementation of a data authoring framework complying with the AllyourX standard.
 It should provide a proof-of-concept of the rationale at [http://allyourx.org](http://allyourx.org).
 A by-product is the creation of a validating XML editor with autocompletion, which binds against RelaxNG schemata for XML.
 This component is designed to be used independently of the framework.